metacpan/metacpan-cpan-extracted/distros/S/Sub-Middler/README.md

 ```

 Creates a empty middler object ready to accept middleware.
 The object is a
-blessed array reference which stores the middlewares directly.
+blessed array reference which stores the middleware directly.

 ### register